frogtronics/mujoco150_KM/documentation/README_inputdata.txt

-Hop = jumping data (recorded by L. Porro, E. Eberhard, 2016 [1]) Run = walking data (recorded by A. Collings, L. Porro, K. Chadwick, C. Richards, 2015 [1,2])
+Hop = jumping data (recorded by L. Porro, E. Eberhard, 2016 [1]) Run = walking data (recorded by A. Collings, L. Porro, K. Chadwick, C. Richards, 2015 [1,2]) Ref = for reference poses.
+E.g. ref 00 is the position of the frog in which it was scanned.

 "fixed" refers to hypothetical pelvis which has been mathematically "glued" such that there is no lateral rotation [3].
 For all other cases, all global translation/rotational motions of the body have been removed, but otherwise no further alterations to kinematics.
 See publications for details.